elerel/ms3-kiwi-lingo/README.md

 # Kiwi Lingo: How to Speak Like a Local New Zealander

 Welcome to Kiwi Lingo- my third milestone (Data Centric) project at Code Institute.
+You can view the live project (here)

-Kiwi Lingo is an app intended to be used as a reference guide to commonly used words and phrases spoken by New Zealanders.
+Kiwi Lingo is an app intended to be used as a reference guide of commonly used words and phrases spoken by New Zealanders.

 (AmIResponsive Image here)

-(View the live project here)

 ## Contents